mandelsoft/ttyprogress/README.md

 ```

 Any configuration, regardless of its creation method,  can be used to add an arbitrary number of instances
-of such a progress indicator to a `Progress` object.
+of such a progress indicator to a `Context` object.

 ```golang
 newtype.Add(p)